 - English, English as an Additional Language, Literature or English & Literature Extension (Units 3&4, C)

 - General Mathematics or Mathematical Methods or Specialist Mathematics (Units 3&4, C)

 The other prerequisites depend on the area you are choosing to specialise in.
 For example, Chemistry, Physics or Biology teaching requires that these subjects have been completed successfully at senior level.
-You can choose two areas to teach or one area and study a learning support specialisation which skills in you in providing learning support across the curriculum to children with special needs.
-This line of study requires an ATAR of 69.35.
-Annual course fees in 2020 were $6,684.
+You can choose two areas to teach or one area and study a learning support specialisation that skills you in providing learning support across the curriculum to children with special needs.

 University of Southern Queensland and the Australian Catholic University also offer Secondary Education Degrees.
 ACU provides accreditation to teach in Religious Education in Catholic Schools, providing you successfully complete the Religious Education components of the course.